Estime10/Estime10/README.md

 ---

 - I am a huge Nekfeu ( french rapper ) Fan
-- I have to have a big sneakers collection
+- I used to have a big sneakers collection
 - And **I AM THE REAL BATMAN**

 ### My 3 Fav in the Univers